Why Buy Vintage? 9 Thoughtful Reasons to Choose Pre-Loved

 It simply feels better to furnish your home with pieces that already have history, heart and a lighter footprint.
 So let’s dive a little deeper.
 Here’s why I love vintage so much — and why I think you will, too.

 Vintage allows you to create a home that feels like you, not a catalogue.
-Pieces with history have personality — they aren’t stamped out by the thousand in a factory somewhere.
-You won’t walk into your neighbour’s house and see the same thing on their shelf.
+These pieces weren’t stamped out by the thousand — they were made with intention, and it shows.

 Ask yourself: do you want a home that looks like a display home… or one that tells your story?